In the life

 I graduated with a BSc degree in Biomedical Science, yay!
 Another blog post will be dedicated to my graduation that took place back in July.

-Regarding the first point on my previous “Recently” post, I think I fell into a slump in terms of social media and blogging last year due to my mental health.
-I still don’t know if I’ll ever talk about what happened but for now… I’m back and more or less active in the online world ^^
+Regarding the first point on my previous “Recently” post, I think I fell into a slump in terms of social media and blogging last year.
+But now, I’m back and more or less active in the online world ^^

 I’m currently home in Thailand.
 I’ll explain about my future ‘education’ plans when everything is confirmed.
 At present, I’m just enjoying being a blob hahah.
 Eating good food, sleeping late and being glued to my laptop all day long.
 I’m treasuring my free time as much as I can before the next big chapter of my life begins.